 2.2.
 Good has the nature of an end

 The thought is roughly as follows: at every level things exhibit certain natural regularities or tendencies toward certain effects.
-We see it in living things like how hearts regularly pump blood, or how dogs regularly grow up to have four legs so they can walk, or how seeds regularly grow into trees.
-We also see it in non-living things like how matches tend to combust when struck, the moon tends to orbit the earth, salt regularly dissolves in water, rocks regularly fall to the ground, and so on.
+We see this in living things, like how hearts regularly pump blood, or how dogs regularly grow up to have four legs so they can walk, or how seeds regularly grow into trees.
+We also see this in non-living things, like how matches tend to combust when struck, the moon tends to orbit the earth, salt regularly dissolves in water, rocks regularly fall to the ground, and so on.
 In each case we have something consistently producing its specific effect unless its prevented from doing so in some way.

 Now, let’s go back to what Aquinas was saying about good having the nature of an end.
-What he’s getting at is that whenever we talk about an end we can also talk about goodness in the sense that something is good to the extent it fulfills its end and bad or defective to the extent that it fails to fulfill its end.
+What he’s getting at is that whenever we talk about an end we can also talk about goodness: something is good to the extent it fulfills its end and bad or defective to the extent that it fails to fulfill its end.
 If I’m playing a sports match, for instance, then my actions are good for me to the extent that they help me win the game.
-And losing the game would be bad for me, and could happen because I played badly or because my opponent played better than me.
+On the other hand, losing the game would be bad for me, and could happen because I played badly or because my opponent played better than me.
 A chair is good to the extent that it realizes the carpenter’s end of making something that holds people up and doesn’t fall over.
 And a music performance is good the extent that it achieves the orchestra’s end of playing the piece.